Magnesocene: Reactivity and potential applications

 Magnesocene also undergoes ligand exchange reactions with MgX2 (X = halide) to form CpMgX half-sandwich compounds in THF:

-MgCp2 + MgX2 <=> 2 CpMgX

 The resulting half-sandwich halides can serve as starting materials for synthesizing substituted cyclopentadienes from organic halides.

 Because of its high reactivity, magnesocene is an attractive target for semiconductor research as a starting material for chemical vapor deposition and doping applications.

 Magnesocene has also been investigated for its potential use as an electrolyte in next-generation magnesium ion batteries.